Charles Bouton and the Navier-Stokes Global Regularity Conjecture: Turbulence

 However, (\ref{Htot}) represents a conserved quantity.
-Its value stays constant in time and therefore, any changes in $\vec{r} \times \vec{u}$ on a large scale will trigger instantaneous changes in the small scales, where intense rotation can take place.
-The vortexing in the small scales is not due to a change in the angular momentum per unit mass, as this quantity stays the same; rather, it is affected by the small radius of curvature while keeping $\vec{r} \times \vec{u}$ scale-invariant.
-This truly is a simultaneous, collective behavior throughout the fluid volume, made possible by viscous transfer of momentum (e.g. the second term in (\ref{ang-mom-inv})) and ultimately due to the scaling invariance of the NSE.
+Through scale invariance, any changes in $\vec{r} \times \vec{u}$ on a large scale will trigger instantaneous changes in the small scales, where rotation can take place.
+This is a collective behavior throughout the fluid volume, made possible by viscous transfer of momentum (i.e. the second term in (\ref{ang-mom-inv})) and ultimately due to the scaling invariance of the NSE.

+Then, turbulence can generally be looked upon as the collective tendency of a viscous fluid to generate small scale vortices via its scaling properties and exchange of momentum.
+Such explanation is only qualitative though, while what is desired is a quantitative description which would allow control of turbulent phenomena.